malthe/django-process-tools/README.rst

 ========

 This package enables you to test, manage and run Django applications in their own process space.
-It's designed for use with the PasteScript and PasteDeploy packages.

 Testing
 -------